 The Shrinking Violets: currently a group of eight women who meet virtually by zoom, on the 4th Tuesday of the month at 7:00pm.
 We each select a book to fit with our chosen genre, and spend an enjoyable couple of hours sharing and discussing our eclectic selection.
 Why ‘the shrinking violets’?
 You’ll just have to join us to find out!

 QFP Booklovers meet in the small meeting room in the upstairs area of Quality Foods Parksville (QFP) on the second Thursday of the month.
 We choose one book a month and discuss it.
-Our current selections are shown below.
+Our current selections are shown below (and last year’s selections too if you are interested).
 Any updates will be on the calendar and in the newsletter.

 This group of members meet twice a month in each other’s houses to knit, crochet, or work on any other portable needle craft while also telling yarns to each other.
 We don’t offer classes for beginners but there is always someone willing to help with any problems that crop up.